Sintrastes/Montague/README.md

   <img src="https://img.shields.io/badge/License-MIT-blue">
 </p>

-Montague (named in honor of mathematician and philosopher [Richard Montague](https://en.wikipedia.org/wiki/Richard_Montague)) is a library for non-deterministically parsing natural language expressions into a structured form, so that they can be analyzed, or so that inferences may be made from them.
+Montague (named in honor of mathematician and philosopher [Richard Montague](https://en.wikipedia.org/wiki/Richard_Montague)) is a library and domain specific language for non-deterministically parsing natural language expressions into a structured form, so that they can be analyzed, or so that inferences may be made from them.

 It is loosely based on the general ideas of [Montague Semantics](https://plato.stanford.edu/entries/montague-semantics/#ComMonSem), and uses a simple [lambek calculus](https://en.wikipedia.org/wiki/Categorial_grammar) with subtyping, and a lexicon translating from strings of text (possibly nondeterministically) to a term of a particular type of the configured lambek grammar.